Myriam-Thameri/BACKEND_PROJECTS/task_tracker/README.md

-Task Tracker
+1/Task Tracker

-To clone the project type:
+2/To clone the project type:
 gh repo clone Myriam-Thameri/BACKEND_PROJECTS cd BACKEND_PROJECTS/task_tracker

-Features:
+2/Features:
-1/Add, Update, and Delete tasks.
+*Add, Update, and Delete tasks.
-2/Mark a task as in progress or done.
+*Mark a task as in progress or done.
-3/List all tasks.
+*List all tasks.
-4/List all tasks that are done.
+*List all tasks that are done.
-5/List all tasks that are not done.
+*List all tasks that are not done.
-6/List all tasks that are in progress.
+*List all tasks that are in progress.

-EXAMPLE OF HOW TO USE
+2/EXAMPLE OF HOW TO USE

 # Adding a new task
 task-cli add "Buy groceries"